cyk/ember-seamless-immutable/README.md

 :warning: **Experimental.** A noop function is defined on all objects made immutable to circumvent Ember defining meta properties on them.

+:warning: **Array prototype extension incompatiblity.** This add-on is incompatible with the Ember array prototype extension.
+For instructions on disabling prototype extensions [consult the Ember guide](http://guides.emberjs.com/v1.13.0/configuring-ember/disabling-prototype-extensions/).

 ### Why Addon?

 * Seamless-immutable is imported from node_modules to Ember app (i.e., up-to-date, not bundled)